 - Individual or small group work which may take place before, during or after the college day;

 - Access arrangements for examinations, based on need, history of need, and whether it is the student's usual way of working;

 - Intervention from external agencies;

 - Where completion of homework is an issue, support can be provided through our teachers or TA’s.

-As a parent of a child with SEND and who is receiving a specific intervention, you will be invited into school, contacted by telephone, or emailed to update you on your child’s progress.
+As a parent of a child with SEND and who is receiving a specific intervention, you will be invited into college, contacted by telephone, or emailed to update you on your child’s progress.
 This will happen at least termly.
 Parents of a child with an EHCP will be invited to discuss the progress of their child on a termly basis.
 Progress, attendance, behaviour, readiness for learning, self-esteem, and any other relevant area could be discussed at a face-to-face meeting, parents, SENCO and outside agency specialists may be present.
 We will always try to inform parents in advance of the meeting who will be present.
 Parents/carers can ask for any trusted adult, such as a grandparent, to accompany them to the review meeting.
-For children on the School SEND Register there will be additional opportunities to meet or liaise with key staff throughout the year at timely intervals, dependent on need.
+For children on the College SEND Register there will be additional opportunities to meet or liaise with key staff throughout the year at timely intervals, dependent on need.

-For further information or to request copies of any documents provided on this page please contact Our SENCO.
+For further information or to request copies of any documents provided on this page please contact our SENCO.

 Telephone: 0121 566 6622